TerrariaPrismTeam/Prism/README.md

 Prism is licensed under the Artistic License.

 ## Building
-In order to build Prism, one must provide their own `Terraria.exe` file and put it in the `References` subdirectory.
+In order to build Prism, one must provide their own `Terraria.exe` file and copy it to the `References` subdirectory.
 The build process will patch it automatically and a `Prism.Terraria.dll` file will be created.
 This file is required to successfully build `Prism.csproj`.